pravinkr05/C-Concept/README.md

 * Comments - a piece of line in the program which compiler does not executes and it is used to explain the line of code.
 * variable - a container or memory space where value is stored. local variable (written inside a curly braces) takes high precedence than global variable (written outside of function and access from anywhere) if same variable exit in both case. ex.
 0pkb - not valid variable ❎, _pkb - valid ☑️, pk8 - ☑️
+* reference variable - same variable with different name. eg int a=2; int &b = a; a nad b represent same space.
+* Typecasting - one variable datatype converted into another data type. int to float by int a = 5; float b = (float) a;

 * Input/Output - using cin takes data from user (keyboard) and using cout display data to user (screen).
 * Control Structure - gives flow and logic in the execution of a program.